 'Communication' encompasses the students' abilities in the following five skills: listening, reading, speaking, spoken production, and writing, which are needed to communicate.
 They are capable of functioning confidently and effectively in the language in communicative interpersonal settings in the language community.
-They are capable of understanding and using the everyday familiar language at normal speed of their native language community, and of other language users, while communicating.
-They enjoy communicating and interacting with other users of the language.
-This contributes to students' language acquisition.
+They are capable of understanding and using the everyday familiar language at normal speed in the language community while communicating.
+They enjoy communicating and interacting with other users.
 They notice rich and accurate language and use that rich and accurate language to speak and write in Irish.
 They read a wide range of texts, including literary and non-literary texts, that are used in the language community and demonstrate a critical understanding of the subject matter.
 They compose their own relevant texts for communicating.